swisschain/Lykke-HftApi-Docs/source/index.html.md

 ### gRPC API
 In the gRPC API contract decimal type present as `string` type, with a textual representation of the number.
 This is done in order to avoid problems with non-strict precision "double" type.

-### Resp API
+### Rest API
-In the Rest API contact decemal type present as `number` with strict precision.
+In the Rest API contact decimal type present as `number` with strict precision.

 > Example in Rest API